Skip to content

 AWS Postgres local

-In this example, we use a local Docker Postgres instance for dev.
-While on deploy, we are using RDS.
+In this example, we connect to a locally running Postgres instance for dev.
+While on deploy, we use RDS.

 sst.config.ts